Pprave1/Amazon_Vine_Analysis/README.md

 ## Overview

- The purpose of the project was to analyze Amazon reviews written by memebers of the paid Amazon Vine program,and to     determine if there is any bias between Vine and Non-Vine member's review.
+The purpose of the project was to analyze Amazon reviews written by members of the paid Amazon Vine program,and to determine if there is any bias between Vine and Non-Vine member's review.

- In order to determine if there is any bias towards favorable reviews from Vine memebers vs Non-members,we need to      identify the percentage of 5 Starratings to total rating.To complete this analysi,we were asked to choose 50       datasets  to extract,transform and load into a dataframe.Of the 50 datasets we chose,"Digital video Games" categoryto  analyze reviews that were made by users.For this analysis,we use:
+In order to determine if there is any bias towards favorable reviews from Vine memebers vs Non-members,we need to identify the percentage of 5 Star ratings to total rating.To complete this analysi,we were asked to choose 50 datasets to extract,transform and load into a dataframe.Of the 50 datasets we chose,"Digital video Games" categoryto analyze reviews that were made by users.For this analysis,we use:

     PySpark to extract the dataset,transform the data,connect to AWS RDS instance and load the transformed data into pgAmin.